tailcallhq/tailcallhq.github.io/docs/grpc.md

 }
 ```

-Restart the Tailcall server and make the query with multiple news separately, e.g.:
+Restart the GraphQL server and make the query with multiple news separately, e.g.:

 ```graphql
 {